nooxnet/smart-meter-mbus-dlms/readme.md

 ### NodeJS & NPM

 First you need to install node and npm on your system.
-I used a Raspberry Pi 3.
+I use a Raspberry Pi 3.
 Search the web for details for your system.

 ### Download Script